A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Sufficient conditions for the construction of a joint -IOSS Lyapunov function

 \begin{assum}[Detectability] There exists a continuous mapping $L:\mathbb{R}^n \times \mathbb{R}^n \times \mathbb{R}^m \rightarrow \mathbb{R}^p$ such that the matrix

 satisfies

 for some $P\succ0$ and $\mu\in[0,1)$ uniformly for all $x,\tilde{x}\in\mathbb{X}$ and $u\in\mathbb{U}$. \end{assum}

-\begin{rem}[Computation of $P$ and $L$] The existence of $L$ satisfying \eqref{eq:phi} and \eqref{eq:Lyap} ensures a contractive behavior of the states $x_t,\tilde{x}_t$ over time with respect to the matrix $P$ (if $G\equiv E\equiv0$).
-Note that $P$ and $L$ can be computed by transforming~\eqref{eq:Lyap} into an LMI using the Schur complement and the definition $Z:=PL$, which renders~\eqref{eq:Lyap} linear in the (new) decision variables $P,Z$ (as it is standard in LMI-based observer design).
-Then, one can choose a suitable parameterization of~$Z$ (e.g., a polynomial in $x,\tilde{x},u$) and solve the corresponding LMI using standard verification methods, e.g., sum-of-squares (SOS) optimization.
-The additional degree of freedom provided by allowing $L$ to depend on both the states $x$ and $\tilde{x}$ can be used, e.g., to compensate for nonlinear terms in~\eqref{eq:A_def}, which is beneficial in several aspects, compare Remark~\ref{rem:parameters}.
+\begin{rem}[Computation of $P,L$] The matrices $P$ and $L$ can be easily computed by transforming~\eqref{eq:Lyap} into an LMI condition using standard linear algebra and a suitable verification (e.g., using sum-of-squares (SOS) optimization).
+The additional degree of freedom provided by allowing $L$ to depend on both the states $x$ and $\tilde{x}$ can be used, e.g., to compensate for nonlinear terms in~\eqref{eq:A_def}, which is beneficial in several aspects, compare Remark~\ref{rem:online}.
 We point out that this is generally not possible in the context of (adaptive) observers due to the fact that $L$ is crucially required for performing the observer recursions at each time step and therefore enforced to be constant as in, e.g., \citep{Ibrir2018}. \end{rem}

 Having set the assumptions regarding the system state, we also need assumptions regarding the parameters.
 To this end, note that for any fixed $\theta$, the definition $G_\theta'(x,u) := G(x,u){\theta}$ represents a continuously differentiable function $G'_\theta: \mathbb{R}^n\times\mathbb{R}^m\rightarrow \mathbb{R}^n$.
 Therefore, by the mean value theorem,